ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > ## Make your own configuration file
 >
-> Configuration files could live in the user configuration directory, wihch is
+> Configuration files could live in the user configuration directory, which is
 > by default ``~/.config/esmvaltool``.
 The directory could be also specified
 > via the command line argument ``--config_dir``.
 > We will learn how to do this in the